 Resources to guide you through the voting and election processes and to help you encourage others to vote in support of public education

-Download and share this flyer to encourage others to register for the 2024 Texas Primary Elections by February 5, 2024.
-Download and share this flyer to encourage others to vote in the 2024 Texas Primary Elections, either during early voting February 20-March 1 or on Primary Election Day (March 5).
+Download and share this flyer to encourage others to register for the 2024 Texas General Election by October 7, 2024, and to vote in the 2024 Texas General Election, either during early voting October 21-November 1 or on General Election Day (November 5).

 Voter Registration 101